WARNING: this document is no longer in sync with the implementation of Redis Sentinel and will be removed in the next weeks.

 Redis Sentinel is the name of the Redis high availability solution that's currently under development.
 It has nothing to do with Redis Cluster and is intended to be used by people that don't need Redis Cluster, but simply a way to perform automatic fail over when a master instance is not functioning correctly.

-The plan is to provide an usable beta implementaiton of Redis Sentinel in a short time, preferrably in mid July 2012.
+The plan is to provide a usable beta implementation of Redis Sentinel in a short time, preferably in mid July 2012.

 In short this is what Redis Sentinel will be able to do: